 Planning Hot Topics

 Draft Sign Ordinance The Planning Division is currently in the process of amending the City's Sign Ordinance, Title 17.68 of the City's Zoning Ordinance.
-An updated version has recently been released.
+An updated version has been released.and is available below.
 To view the July 2017 draft version, see below along with a sign district map as well as more information regarding both the existing and proposed sign ordinance, and summary table of differences between existing and proposed Sign Ordinance.

 Summary Table of difference between existing and proposed Sign Ordinance